Christophe1997/blog/content/posts/computer-system-1.md

 ALU computes new data and address values, here are some operations the CPU might carry out:
     - _Load_: Copy a byte or a word from main memory into a register, overwriting the previous contents of the register.
     - _Store_: Copy a byte or a word from a register to a location in main memory, overwriting the previous contents of that location.
     - _Operate_: Copy the contents of two register to the ALU, perform an arthmetic operation on the two words, and store the result in a register, overwriting the previous contents of that register.
     - _Jump_: Extract a word from the instruction itself and copy that word into the PC, overwriting the previous value of the PC.

-## operating system ##
+## Operating System ##
 The operating system has two primary purposes:
 - to protect the hardware from misuse by runaway applications, and
 - to provide applications with simple and uniform mechanisms for mainpulating complicated and often wildly different